Design history · Swiss poster + American identity

 1954

-New Haven Railroad identity (1954). · New Haven Magazine design project documentation from Letterform Archive; institutional archival record of full identity system. · Public domain
+New Haven Railroad identity (Herbert Matter, 1954). · New Haven Magazine design project documentation from Letterform Archive (LFA Matter 0014).
+Institutional archival record of the full identity system. · Public domain

 Guggenheim Museum typography